 Stews and casseroles

-At this point you can get even more creative with the meats and vegetables that are allowed.
-Branch out from just soups, and make some stews and casseroles as well.
+At this point, you can get even more creative with the meats and vegetables that are allowed.
+You can branch out from just soups, and make some stews and casseroles as well.

 It’s really easy to make different stews with various types of meats.
 You can use whole chickens, turkey legs, or joints of lamb, pork, beef, or venison.